 This dish is from central Vietnam and is a dish of thick rice flour noodles, pork rind croutons, and bean sprouts.
 This is served in a bowl with a light spicy soup with star anise and mint.
 It is eaten with grilled rice crackers or crispy rice paper topped with thin slices of pork.

 Bahn loosely translates to bread.
 Bahn Mi is easily the most popular Vietnamese dish known to the world.
 It is basically a baguette sandwich filled with greens, some meat, and sauce.
 Bahn Mi carts are ubiquitous in Ho Chi Minh City and other cities.

 This dish is highly popular in Vietnam and is very visually interesting with translucent spring rolls.
 The rolls are packed with coriander, greens, and a combination of minced pork and shrimp or crab.
 The rolls are served with a bowl of mint or lettuce.
 The southern Goi Cuon is made by wrapping barbecued strips of pork with green banana and star fruit.

 This loosely translates into ‘sizzling pancake.’
 These enormous pancakes contain eggs, shrimp, pork, and bean sprouts.
 The pancake is wrapped in rice paper and greens.
 This is dunked into nuoc cham sauce when eating.

-This dish is Vietnam’s staple dish.
+Pho is Vietnam’s staple dish.
 It is eaten at any time of the day—good for breakfast or as a snack.
-It is basically noodles served in broth.
+Pho is basically noodles served in broth.
 The light broth can be beef- or chicken-flavored with coriander or ginger.
 Flat rice noodles are added to the broth along with pieces of chicken, beef, or pork.